Supplements

 Another important member of the unbelievably valuable B-complex family, Vitamin B3, also known as Niacin, facilitates the processes involved with metabolizing fats, proteins and carbohydrates.
 In addition, over 50 enzymes are able to function properly because of this one vitamin.
 Niacin is one of the more stable vitamins, and, as such, it is able to resist oxidation, heat and alkalies.

-Niacin has an interesting, and important, effect on the arteries as well.
+Niacin also has an interesting and important effect on the arteries.

 First, this vitamin helps your arteries dilate (widen).
 This helps blood circulate more easily throughout the entire body.
 Because Niacin also lowers the body's LDL or, bad cholesterol, levels, it helps the body prevent plaque from forming in, and building up, on artery walls.
 The result is improved blood flow, and, even better, a reduced risk of heart attack and other heart disease issues.

-By the way, if you want to see Niacin in action, just take a Niacin pill.
-Within a few moments, your face will turn red as will other parts of the body.
+By the way, if you want to see Niacin in action, take a Niacin pill.
+Within a few moments, your face and other body parts will turn red.

 Sources of Vitamin B3